(This post contains affiliate links. Read my full disclosure here.)

 Use these as starting points for brainstorming collage subjects or making a mind map.

-Autumn splendor: leaves changing colors; ripe pumpkins; shortened days; cooler temperatures; animals migrating and preparing for winter.
+Autumn splendor: leaves changing colors; ripe pumpkins; shortened days and dusk coming earlier; cooler temperatures and digging out sweaters to wear; animals migrating and preparing for winter.

-Preparing for winter: digging out winter clothes from storage; stockpiling soups and hot cocoa; knitting warm hats; cozy blankets and thick socks.
+Preparing for winter: digging out winter clothes from storage; stockpiling food and filling the pantry; soups and hot cocoa; knitting warm hats, cozy blankets and thick socks.

 Since I live in the northern hemisphere, this is very focused on autumn-turning-into-winter.
 If you live in the southern hemisphere, then your seasons are reverse– so consider seasons changing from spring to summer.